Why on Earth would anyone pay $200 for

 to keep costs down, and were substituted with a cheaper and lighter type.
 Dome Switch Keyboards, your average

 cheap type of keyboard used nowadays, helped bring down the cost of buying a computer in a bundle, with everything you needed in one or two boxes, also including a monitor.
 Costs had to be cut somewhere to make it more affordable for the consumer, so why not start with the keyboard?
+These Dome Switch Keyboards are certainly cheaper but they are completely different to industrial keyboards.
+But at least with industrial keyboards you know that they will last a very long time, if you still aren’t sure about these difference then you could check out somewhere like CKS Holdings industrial keyboard

 The only advantages I can think of with using one of these standard, cheaper keyboards is of course, the price, but they also tend to be more spill proof, as the keys all sit atop a one or two piece plastic membrane.
 If you love having a coffee or tea with you at all times when using the computer, and have had more than a few mishaps with a knocked over mug on or near your keyboard, stick with these easily replaceable, garden variety models.
 You won’t scream as loud when it stops working because you spilled something on your desk, and knowing Murphy’s Law, that liquid somehow ends up on either the mouse and/or keyboard, your lap, and probably even the carpet below you!
 It won’t hurt as much having to shell out twenty or thirty dollars to replace it.
+My friend does this by using his best ultrabook for gaming

 just set up a plan